 Rocks Aggregates

 Walls, sign bases and bunds Road foundations

-Erosion control Drainage media
+Rock armour Drainage media

 Rip-rap wave protection Verges

 Habitat creation - fish pools Concrete manufacture

 Recycling as aggregates Filters

 Road foundations including through peats

-Anti-incursion measures

-5.4.5.
-Wood
+5.4.5 Wood

 Depending on its age and quality, wood resultant for demolition activities can be sold for architectural salvage.
 Wood from demolition also can be consigned to a recovery facility for composting or chipping.
 The occurrence of large amounts of wood on a road project may warrant the use of an on-site chipping machine.